 Part of the reason people may hold off so long on a Chapter 7 bankruptcy filing is the emotional aspect of it.

-Our Los Angeles bankruptcy lawyers would be remiss if we didn’t acknowledge the fact that some people still unfortunately cling to negative perceptions about filing for bankruptcy.
+Our Woodland Hills bankruptcy lawyers would be remiss if we didn’t acknowledge the fact that some people still unfortunately cling to negative perceptions about filing for bankruptcy.
 They associate it with failure‚ which is then accompanied by feelings of shame‚ grief and sadness.
 They may actually go through a period of mourning‚ as it may represent a shift in their own perceptions of themselves.

 However‚ attitudes are shifting‚ we are happy to say.
 No longer are we seeing the kind of stigma that was so often associated with these filings even just a couple decades ago.